top of page

 The Cost of Vision Therapy

-There is a lot to consider when talking about the "cost" of Vision Therapy, much of it beyond the financial cost, and there are many way to look at the "costs" of Vision Therapy.
-First, I'll discuss the financial cost.
+There is a lot to consider when talking about the "cost" of Vision Therapy, and many ask "Is Vison Therapy worth it?"
+In this article, we'll first discuss the financial cost.
 Then, the personal cost or toll for the individual diagnosed with a condition that can benefit from Vision Therapy exercises.
 One should also consider the time associated with completing the Vision Therapy process as a cost.
 We’ll do our best to discuss each here and how they can affect the outcome and true "cost" of Vision Therapy.

 The Financial Costs